ADMISSION - Gates open at 11:00 am. Free Admission to all wagering areas, excluding Longshots.

-PARKING & BUSES - Gates open 8:00 am.
-General parking is $3.00, while Clubhouse preferred parking is $7.00.
+PARKING & BUSES - Gates open at 8:00am.
+General parking is $7.00, while Clubhouse preferred parking is $10.00.
 Valet parking is available at Resorts World Casino.
-Handicapped parking is available at the Clubhouse entrance.
+Handicapping parking is available at the Clubhouse entrance.
 Regular courtesy shuttle bus service runs between the Aqueduct North Conduit Subway Station compliments of Resorts World Casino.

 PROGRAMS, PAPERS, & HANDICAPPING TOOLS - We offer a varied assortment of handicapping tools.
 On the first floor of the Clubhouse, there is also a newsstand that offers the Daily Racing Program, Daily Racing Form, New York daily newspapers, the Blood-Horse, American Turf Monthly, and handicapping tip sheets.
-Thoro-Graphs & Ragozin Sheets are available on the 1st floor of the clubhouse adjacent to the escalator.
+Thoro-Graphs & Ragozin Sheets are available on the first floor of the Clubhouse adjacent to the escalator.

 RACE REPLAY CENTERS - Located on the first floor of the Clubhouse, a video library of NYRA and simulcast tracks is available via a touch screen display.

 SIMULCASTING - Aqueduct simulcasts on both live and non-live racing days.
-Parking opens at 8:00 AM.
-Simulcasting begins at 11:30 AM and continues on the first floor of the Clubhouse after the last live race.
-On non-live racing days there is simulcasting on the first floor of the Clubhouse.
+Parking opens at 8:00am, Simulcasting begins at 11:30am and continues on the first floor of the Clubhouse or after the last live race.
+On non-live racing days there is simulcasting on the second floor of the Clubhouse.
+Simulcasting is available at Longshots 7 days a week.
 On live racing days, the building stays open until the end of Southern California racing.
-On Thursdays, Fridays and Saturdays, the building stays open until the conclusion of Yonkers.
+On Thursdays, Fridays, and Saturdays, the building stays open until the conclusion of Yonkers.